sje30/munin-R/README.md

 We suggest that you will need to devote about 16 hours (4 hours/week) to work through the slides and try some examples for yourself.
-We will have weekly catch-up sessions (beginning October 26th) when you can join the course hosts on a Zoom session to ask us questions about the material, or give other feedback.
+We will have weekly drop-in sessions (October 26th, Nov 2th, Nov 9th, 13:00-14:00 CET / 12:00-13:00 GMT) when you can join the course hosts on a Zoom session to ask us questions about the material, or discuss potential case studies.

 You won't need to learn R in its entirety (and you can ignore the slides marked "Advanced") but with a bit of background, you will get